Key takeaways from court documents in case against Bryan Kohberger and some questions that remain

 Still, questions remain

-Nearly two months after the killings, however, a number of questions remain unanswered.
+Nearly two months after the killings, however, a number of questions remain.

-It's unclear why the unharmed roommate did not immediately call 911 or why the roommates were spared.
+It's not clear why the unharmed roommate did not immediately call 911, or why the roommates were spared.

 The motive for the crime also remains a mystery, and police have said they are still looking for the murder weapon.